Irish Freedom Party: Ideology

+Climate policy

+Party chairman, Michael Leahy has stated that he is "sceptical of climate change," calling it "hyper alarmism."
+He however says he is in favour "alternative energy sources because we are running out of fossil fuels".
+The party is opposed to the carbon tax.

+Great Replacement conspiracy theory

 Some commentators have linked party leader Hermann Kelly with alt-right ideologies, pointing to a YouTube interview in which Kelly appeared in 2018 alongside far-right activist and former British National Party member Jim Dowson.
 In the video Kelly said "The first thing they want to do is kill Irish kids and [they] want to replace them with every nationality who wants to come into our country", a statement which several news outlets associated with the great replacement conspiracy theory.

 In 2019, Kelly stated that "those talking about a Great Replacement in Ireland have a point", and in an interview with LifeSiteNews, referred to what he called the "great replacement of our children".
 Kelly later stated that he believes in "one human race" and has not supported "theories of racial superiority".

+Vaccines

 Hermann Kelly has been described as "waging a war" against mandatory vaccinations and vaccination certificates.
-As of 2021 he has served as press officer to Romanian MEP Cristian Terheș of the European Conservatives and Reformists group, who has consistently declined to show proof of vaccination upon entering the European Parliament.
+As of 2021, he was serving as press officer to Romanian MEP Cristian Terheș of the European Conservatives and Reformists group, who consistently declined to show proof of vaccination upon entering the European Parliament.

-Party chairman, Michael Leahy has stated that he is "sceptical of climate change," calling it "hyper alarmism.”
-He however says he is in favour “alternative energy sources because we are running out of fossil fuels”.
+LGBT rights

-Although the party has been accused of promoting an anti-LGBT and homophobic agenda, including by the Global Project against Hate and Extremism, IFP chairman Michael Leahy has rejected this claim and stated that the group has "no policy whatever in regard to discrimination against homosexuals".
+The party has been accused of promoting an anti-LGBT, homophobic and conspiracy agenda, including by the Global Project against Hate and Extremism.
+IFP chairman Michael Leahy has rejected this claim and stated that the group has "no policy whatever in regard to discrimination against homosexuals".